 producers of qualifying advanced biofuels.
 Originally adopted in the 2008 Farm Bill, Congress continues to reauthorize and fund the program.

-To get more information about these infrastructure support programs and learn about NBB’s advocacy efforts on the issue, please visit the National Biodiesel Board's website.
+To get more information about these infrastructure support programs and learn about Clean Fuels Alliance America's advocacy efforts on the issue, please visit Clean Fuels Alliance America's website.